bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 2: 00:25:43

 Yes.
-So it is, I think, started with what we now call `MuSig`.
+So it is, I think, started with what we now call `MuSig1`.
-Or Broken Music One.
+Or Broken `MuSig1`.
-Broken Music One, and I wasn't really involved in that paper, so maybe Peter can...
+Broken `MuSig1`, and I wasn't really involved in that paper, so maybe Peiter can...

 Speaker 0: 00:25:57